GingerNinja23/ipop-documentation/Running-SocialVPN-or-GroupVPN-on-OpenWRT-Emulator.md

+These instructions are for Ubuntu 12.04 or Debian Wheezy

 This uses Qemu mipsel to run OpenWRT malta (designed specifically for Qemu)

 ### Install Qemu and running OpenWRT on your system